Blueberry Crumble

 This post may include affiliate links.
 Thank you for your support.

-A delicious and easy blueberry crumble that can be made with fresh or frozen blueberries and topped with an oatmeal pecan crumble topping.
+This healthy blueberry crumble that can be made with fresh or frozen blueberries and is topped with an oatmeal pecan crumble.
+It’s naturally sweetened, gluten-free + vegan.

-This blueberry crumble is a breeze to whip up and if you keep frozen blueberries in the freezer like I do, you probably already have all the ingredients on hand!
+This healthy blueberry crumble recipe is a breeze to whip up and if you keep frozen blueberries in the freezer like I do, you probably already have all the ingredients on hand!

 Ingredients Needed

-Here’s everything you’ll need to make this tasty blueberry crumble:
+Here’s everything you’ll need to make this tasty blueberry crisp:

 - blueberries – I used frozen wild blueberries which are a bit smaller, have a deeper blue pigment, double the antioxidants and a more intense blueberry flavor.
 Of course regular frozen berries work too.
 No thawing required.